Environmental & Cultural review process

 Inadvertent Discovery Plan (IDP)

-For all projects involving ground disturbing activities, an IDP is required in the event of an unanticipated discovery of human remains, and/or historic or prehistoric resources.
+For all projects involving ground disturbing activities, an Ecology IDP is required in the event of an unanticipated discovery of human remains, and/or historic or prehistoric resources.
 An IDP is non-discretionary; it is part of the Agency Grant and Loan Terms Conditions.
 Your IDP is required on-site, separated from other documents.
 The IDP must be uploaded to our Ecology Administration of Grants and Loans (EAGL) system and a copy provided to your Ecology Project Manager.

 - Inadvertent Discovery training video (updated November 2019)

-You must upload the IDP to EAGL.
+You must upload your completed IDP to EAGL.

 Related links